jpvantassel/sw-course/modules/1_processing/slant-stack.md

 following the _t=τ+px_ line).
 Note that this will involve two nested `for` loops.
 The outer `for` loop iterates over the trial values of _p_ from step 1, and an inner `for` loop which iterates over the trial values of _τ_.
-Note that the trial values of _τ_ is defined using the experimental data's time step and the minimum trial velocity (or maximum trial slowness). _Note when performing the slant-stack Louie (2001) recommends performing linear interpolation between time domain samples._ The result of this stage will be a
+Note that the trial values of _τ_ is defined using the time step of the experimental data and the minimum trial velocity (or maximum trial slowness). _Note when performing the slant-stack Louie (2001) recommends performing linear interpolation between time domain samples._ The result of this stage will be a